Adullam: Ottoman period

-According to Conder, an ancient road, leading from Beit Sur to Ashdod, once passed through ʿAīd el Mâ (Adullam) and was still partially visible.
+According to Conder, an ancient road, leading from Beit Sur to Isdud once passed through ʿAīd el Mâ (Adullam) and was still partially visible.

 French orientalist and archaeologist, Charles Clermont-Ganneau, visited the site in 1874 and wrote: "The place is absolutely uninhabited, except during the rainy season, when the herdsmen take shelter there for the night."

-The Arabs of Bayt Nattif in the 19th-century, when asked about the meaning of the name of the nearby ruin, ʻA'ïd el-Miah, related their own legend about the origin of the name.
+The Arabs of Bayt Nattif in the 19th century, when asked about the meaning of the name of the nearby ruin, ʻA'ïd el-Miah, related their own legend about the origin of the name.
 According to their version, the name ʻA'ïd el-Miah = lit.
 "Holiday of the Hundred," revolves around an event that occurred there, years ago.
 According to their story, a large fight broke out on a holiday, in which a hundred people were killed and the settlement destroyed.
 In memory of the event, the ruins of the settlement were named ʻA'ïd el-Miah, which means "Holiday of the Hundred."
 Scholars explain this as a case of 'popular etymology', where, in Palestinian toponyms, the original denotation of a town's name is often "re-interpreted" by its local population.

 Modern period

 In 1957, the establishment of the Adullam region (חבל עדולם) began, a settlement area comprising over 100,000 dunams (25,000 acres), and bearing the name of the biblical city.
 Near the mound, north of it, Moshav Aderet was established in 1958.

 Surveys were conducted on the site in the years 1992 and 1999.
-As late as 2003, the archaeological site of Adullam, both, Upper and Lower, had not been excavated, but by September of 2015, an excavation to a depth of 0.2 m in six squares of equal size was conducted in the surface of the Upper ruin, in hopes of determining the extent of the settlement at the site during the various periods from the relative distribution of the pottery.
+As late as 2003, the archaeological site of Adullam, both, Upper and Lower, had not been excavated, but by September 2015, an excavation to a depth of 0.2 m in six squares of equal size was conducted in the surface of the Upper ruin, in hopes of determining the extent of the settlement at the site during the various periods from the relative distribution of the pottery.
 The gathered pottery sherds found in situ dated from the Early Bronze Age to the Ottoman period.